Skip to main content

 Design solutions, implementation and performance of PV in combined use with agriculture (Agri-PV) and in nature (‘Eco-PV’).

-This subtopic will collect all contributions describing how PV systems are combined with agriculture, and also in nature and the environment which surrounds us, including ecological impacts.
-The synergies between the PV system and the agricultural system are also aspects of importance.
-These are electrical energy productions, impacts on agricultural production (both qualitatively and quantitatively), overall economic value, environmental impact, etc.
+This subtopic will collect all contributions describing how PV systems are combined with agriculture, and in nature and the environment which surrounds us, including ecological impacts.
+The synergies between the PV system and the agricultural system are aspects of importance.
+These are electrical energy productions, impacts on agricultural production (both qualitatively and quantitatively), overall economic value, environmental impact, ecosystem-service, etc. Examples include spectral management and crop-physiology-aware PV systems; crop quality (not only yield) parameters; multi-year pilot results in real agricultural settings; AI-driven dynamic shading strategies.

-4.6 Other Innovative PV Applications; PV in Space
+4.6 Other PV Applications (floating, infrastructure, etc.); CPV; PV in Space

-Design solutions, implementation and performance of PV in/on transport infrastructure (including parking lots), on water (floating PV); Vehicle integrated PV (VIPV); Concentrator PV (CPV); Thermophotovoltaic energy conversion (TPV); Indoor PV.
+Design solutions, implementation and performance of PV in/on transport infrastructure, on water (floating PV); Vehicle integrated PV (VIPV); Indoor PV.
+Concentrator PV (CPV); Thermophotovoltaic energy conversion (TPV).
 Space applications of PV.

-New this year, space applications of PV are included in this subtopic, covering cell technologies and complete systems.
-The field of photovoltaics for space is constantly evolving and innovating to meet the challenges and opportunities of the fast-growing space economy, and abstracts related to III-V cell technology for space applications, but also silicon and other cell/array level technologies for space applications, should be submitted to this subtopic.
+Space applications of PV are included in this subtopic, covering cell technologies and complete systems.
+The field of photovoltaics for space is constantly evolving and innovating to meet the challenges and opportunities of the fast-growing space economy, and abstracts related to III-V cell technology developed predominantly for space applications, but also silicon and other cell/array level technologies for space applications, should be submitted to this subtopic.

-For any questions concerning abstract submission please contact:
+For any questions concerning the programme, please contact:

 EU PVSEC Programme Secretariat